jeevajeev67/battery-vehicle-web-app/README.md

-# Campus Battery Vehicle Booking System
+# Campus Battery Vehicle Booking Systems

 A web application for managing battery vehicle bookings within a college campus.
 Students can book rides, and drivers can manage these bookings efficiently.